 Buddy has an undergraduate degree in vocal music education from Mississippi State University and a master’s degree in theology from Oral Roberts University.
 He is a retired elder in the The United Methodist Church after serving for more than forty years of active ministry.
-Buddy has been in active ministry with American Family Association / American Family Radio where he currently serves as senior vice president.
+Since 1993, Buddy has been in active ministry with American Family Association / American Family Radio where he currently serves as senior vice president.

 “From the time I was saved by God’s grace, I’ve had a passion for sharing the Gospel through song.
-For the past six years it has been sheer joy to join my voice with Anita, Chris and Perry to make a joyful noise to the Lord," Buddy said.
+For the past ten years it has been sheer joy to join my voice with Anita, Chris and Perry to make a joyful noise to the Lord," Buddy said.
 "My first recollection of four-part quartet harmony was at age five when I heard The Blackwood Brothers Quartet at an outdoor political rally in Choctaw County, Mississippi.
 Since that glad day, I have longed to express this distinctive musical form of praise to God."

 Buddy has been married to his bride Carol for 49 years.
 They have two grown children, Stacey and Casey, and five grandchildren.